rmakings/fusionpbx-docs/source/getting_started/installation_recommended_new.rst

 |

-Install Finished  **Login with the username and password you choose during the install**
+Install Finished  **Login with the username and password you choose during the install**  (Note: login with username@domain might be required)

 .. image:: ../_static/images/ilogin.jpg